C. P. Cavafy in Paris: A Journey of Apprenticeship

 Melina Moschou, PhD candidate in Comparative Literature, Sorbonne University, Paris

-Ioulia Pipinia, Professor of Theatre Studies, Department of Drama, Faculty of Fine Arts, Aristotle University of Thessaloniki
+Ioulia Pipinia, Associate Professor of Theatre Studies, Department of Drama, Faculty of Fine Arts, Aristotle University of Thessaloniki

 Filippo-Maria Pontani, Professor of Classical Philology, Ca’ Foscari University of Venice and Scuola Normale Superiore in Pisa (Italy)